Moses Brown (basketball): Portland Trail Blazers / Texas Legends (2019–2020)

-Oklahoma City Thunder (2020–2021)
+Oklahoma City Thunder / Blue (2020–2021)

 On December 9, 2020, Brown signed a two-way contract with the Oklahoma City Thunder.
 He played in the G League with the Oklahoma City Blue.
 For the week ending February 23, 2021, he was voted the G League Player of the Week after leading the Blue to a 5–0 record while averaging 19.8 points, 15.0 rebounds, 2.3 blocks and 1.3 steals per game.
 He was named to the All-NBA G League First Team after season averages of 18.5 points, 13.9 rebounds and 1.9 blocks in 26.4 minutes per game.
 He was also placed on the NBA G League All-Defensive Team.

 On March 14, Brown made his first career start for the Thunder, replacing a resting Al Horford in a game against the Memphis Grizzlies.
 In his second consecutive start on March 16 against the Chicago Bulls, he had 20 points and 16 rebounds for his first career double-double, which he already notched by halftime with 14 points and 10 rebounds.
 It was his fourth straight game setting a career high in points, which set a Thunder team record.
 He also had five blocks to become just the second player in team history to record 20+ points, 15+ rebounds and 5+ blocks in a game.
 On March 27, Oklahoma City announced that Horford would sit out the rest of the season as the team prioritized developing its younger players.
 That evening, Brown had career-highs of 21 points and 23 rebounds in a loss to the Boston Celtics.
 The rebounds tied a team record set by Steven Adams in 2018, and his 19 rebounds by halftime set a team record for rebounds in a half.
 Brown had the second-fastest double-double in Thunder history (8 minutes, 11 seconds).
 The following day, the Thunder announced that they had signed Brown to a multi-year, standard NBA contract.
 He had been averaging 12.4 points, 12.3 rebounds and 1.6 blocks in 27.7 minutes per game since returning from the G League.
 In the season finale against the Los Angeles Clippers, he had career-highs of 24 points and seven blocks, while also adding 18 rebounds.
 He ended the season with averages of 8.6 points and 8.9 rebounds.

-Dallas Mavericks (2021–2022)
+Dallas Mavericks / Return to Legends (2021–2022)

-On June 18, 2021, Brown was traded to the Boston Celtics along with Al Horford and a 2025 second round pick in exchange for Kemba Walker, the 16th pick of the 2021 NBA Draft, and a 2025 second-rounder.
+On June 18, 2021, Brown was traded to the Boston Celtics along with Al Horford and a 2025 second round pick in exchange for Kemba Walker, the 16th pick of the 2021 NBA draft, and a 2025 second-rounder.
 On July 31, 2021, Brown was traded to the Dallas Mavericks in exchange for Josh Richardson.
 Dallas guaranteed his contract, but he did not develop into the player they expected.
-On February 10, 2022, he was waived by the Mavericks, freeing up a roster spot for them to trade Kristaps Porziņģis.
+On February 10, 2022, he was waived by the Mavericks, freeing up a roster spot for them to land the players acquired in a trade that sent Kristaps Porziņģis to the Washington Wizards.